devilslot/rfcs/accepted/0000-overrides.md

 bumped up to `webpack@2`, and furthermore, that any `webpack@2` dependencies should be pinned to `webpack@2.7.0`.

-In practice, since rules are applied once and not stacked or cascaded, any webpack dependency that would resolve to a version matched by `2.x` will be overridden to `2.7.0`.
+In practice, since string-value rules are applied once and not stacked or cascaded, any webpack dependency that would resolve to a version matched by `2.x` will be overridden to `2.7.0`.
 But, any dependency that resolves to a version matched by `1.x` will be set to whichever version happens to be the latest `2.x` at the time of installation.

 In order to produce the intended behavior described, the user would have to either specify it twice: